OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 February 2016.md

 - Financial motives (money equals energy) drive destructive use of energy, which spirals out of control.
 - Coming economic collapse may be the first blow leading to militarism and war.
 - All current turmoil is part of a larger **cleansing process**.
+- Over 10,000 refugee children are missing; most are victims of human trafficking (organ harvesting, sexual exploitation), some abducted by aliens.
+- Root cause of refugee crisis is the aggression from Israeli-American alliance.

 ---

 ## Esoteric Work & Personal Development